javiercejudo/javiercejudo.github.io/_posts/2013-12-15-css-limitations-on-ie.md

 ---
 layout: post
 title: CSS limitations on IE
-summary: IE 9 has a hard limit of 4095 selectors in per stylesheet.
+summary: IE 9 has a hard limit of 4095 selectors per stylesheet.
 Size does not matter here.
 ---

 If you search for CSS limitations on IE, you will see sites where they state